lovasoa/dezoomify-extension/README.md

 ## How does it work ?

-When you click on the addon's icon (the magnifying glass), it starts intercepting all network requests that match a certain pattern.
+When you click on the addon's icon (the magnifying glass), it starts intercepting all network requests coming from the site you are currently on.

-When a request to what looks like a zoomable image is found, it shows a little badge in your address bar, which you can click to download the image with dezoomify.
+When a request to what looks like a zoomable image (based on a set of URL patterns) is found, it shows a little badge in your address bar, which you can click to download the image with dezoomify.